-After strong UK GDP guarterly growth of 0.7%, 0.8% and 0.7% in guarters 2, 3 and 4 respectively in 2013, (2013 annual rate 2.7%), and 0.7% in Q1 and 0.9% in Q2 2014 (annual rate 3.2% in Q2), it appears very likely that strong growth will continue through 2014 and into 2015 as forward surveys for the services and construction sectors are very encouraging and business investment is also strongly recovering.
-The manufacturing sector has also been encouraging, though the latest figures indicate a weakening in the future trend rate of growth.
-However, for this recovery to become more balanced and sustainable in the longer term, the recovery needs to move away from dependence on consumer expenditure and the housing market to exporting, and particularly of manufactured goods, both of which need to substantially improve on their recent lacklustre performance.
-This overall strong growth has resulted in unemployment falling much faster through the initial threshold of 7%, set by the Monetary Policy Committee (MPC) last August, before it said it would consider any increases in Bank Rate.
-The MPC has, therefore, subsequently broadened its forward guidance by adopting five gualitative principles and looking at a much wider range of about eighteen indicators in order to form a view on how much slack there is in the economy and how quickly slack is being used up.
-The MPC is particularly concerned that the current squeeze on the disposable incomes of consumers should be reversed by wage inflation rising back above the level of inflation in order to ensure that the recovery will be sustainable.
+After strong UK GDP growth in 2013 at an annual rate 2.7%, and then 0.7% in Q1 2014 and 0.9% in Q2 2014 (annual rate 3.2% in Q2), Q3 has seen growth fall back to 0.7% in the guarter and to an annual rate of 2.6%.
+It therefore appears that growth has eased since the surge in the first half of 2014, leading to a downward revision of forecasts for 2015 and 2016, albeit that growth will still remain strong by UK standards.
+For this recovery to become more balanced and sustainable in the longer term, the recovery needs to move away from dependence on consumer expenditure and the housing market to exporting and, particularly, of manufactured goods, both of which need to substantially improve on their recent lacklustre performance.
+This overall strong growth has resulted in unemployment falling much faster than expected.
+The Monetary Policy Committee is now focusing on how guickly slack in the economy is being used up.
+It is also particularly concerned that the squeeze on the disposable incomes of consumers should be reversed by wage inflation rising back significantly above the level of inflation in order to ensure that the recovery will be sustainable.
 There also needs to be a major improvement in labour productivity, which has languished at dismal levels since 2008, to support increases in pay rates.
-Most economic forecasters are expecting growth to peak in 2014 and then to ease off a little, though still remaining strong, in 2015 and 2016.
-Unemployment is therefore expected to keep on its downward trend and this is likely to eventually feed through into a return to significant increases in pay rates at some point during the next three years.
+Unemployment is expected to keep on its downward trend and this is likely to eventually feed through into a return to significant increases in wage growth at some point during the next three years.
 However, just how much those future increases in pay rates will counteract the depressive effect of increases in Bank Rate on consumer confidence, the rate of growth in consumer expenditure and the buoyancy of the housing market, are areas that will need to be kept under regular review.